We've just come across an old report dated 2013 from an investment management firm.

 In fact the world’s stock markets went up by almost 16% a year for the next four years, an astonishing rise by any standards, especially when inflation barely moved above 1% a year.
 Longer-term analysis, based on Barclays data, shows the real return on UK and US equities, from 1900 to 2016, was 5% and 6.6% respectively.

-Think of it another way: if a fundraiser had said that they wanted a lower their fund raising target for the year because they had done so well recently it couldn’t carry on, what would you do?
+Think of it another way: if a fundraiser had said that they wanted to lower their fundraising target for the year because they had done so well recently it couldn’t carry on, what would you do?
 Both markets reply on past performance and there is no guarantee that this will continue.

 For most charities, they have a degree of discretion on both income and expenditure.
 Even the best budgets allow or forecast for some volatility of these measures as there is no certainty.